OCram85/Blog/content/posts/psmodulebase/index.md

 ## 🔎 `Get-ConfigValue` helper function

-Now you can use `$MyInvocation.MyCommand.Module.ModuleBase` with a helper function to parse the path to your config file and return your stored default values:
+Now you can use `$MyInvocation.MyCommand.Module.ModuleBase` with a helper function, to parse the path to your config file, and return the stored default values:

 ```powershell
 function Get-ConfigValue {